DiffSK/configobj/docs/configobj.rst

 Downloading
 ===========

-The current version is **5.0.5**, dated 25th April 2014.
+The current version is **5.0.6**, dated 25th August 2014.
 ConfigObj 5 is
 stable and mature.
 We still expect to pick up a few bugs along the way though, particularly with respect to Python 3 compatibility [#]_.

 We recommend downloading and installing using pip: